 Keep your eyes on the prize: their moving to a designated area (without losing face or feeling bossed around).

 If you are uncomfortable approaching the person violating the policy, you can call Campus Security and ask them to respond.

-CapU has a list of smoking cessation resources available through Frontlines.
+CapU has a list of smoking cessation resources available through Frontlines (Employees only).

 In addition, employees can contact the Employee and Family Assistance Plan (EFAP) to obtain more information on smoking cessation.